electron/electron/docs/api/webview-tag.md

 <webview src="http://www.google.com/" nodeintegration></webview>
 ```

-If "on", the guest page in `webview` will have node integration and can use node
+When this attribute is present the guest page in `webview` will have node
-APIs like `require` and `process` to access low level system resources.
+integration and can use node APIs like `require` and `process` to access low
+level system resources.
+Node integration is disabled by default in the guest
+page.

 ### `plugins`